EndPointCorp/end-point-blog/2010/01/12/rails-ecommerce-spree-hooks-tutorial.html.md

 In many cases, themes include sections (referred to as partial views in Rails), or  components that are included in multiple template pages.
 An example of this partial view is the sidebar that is likely to be included in all of the page types mentioned above.
 The WordPress theme community is abundant; there are many free or at-cost themes available.

-The concept behind WordPress plugins is much like Spree extension functionality - a plugin includes modular functionality to add to your site that is decoupled from the core functionality.
+The concept behind WordPress plugins is much like Spree extension functionality—​a plugin includes modular functionality to add to your site that is decoupled from the core functionality.
 Judging from the popularity of the WordPress plugin community, WordPress has done a great job designing the [Plugin API](https://codex.wordpress.org/Plugin_API).
 In most cases, the Plugin API is used to extend or override core functionality and add to the views without having to update the theme files themselves.
 An example of using the WordPress plugin API to add an action to the wp_footer hook is accomplished with the following code:

 ```ruby
 /* inside plugin */